-The Research & Collection Services (RCS) area of LIS is responsible for acquiring materials that are added to library collections, for making them available through MIDCAT, prepares them for the shelves, maintains and updates the MIDCAT database, and preserves library materials.
-RCS is also the home of the reference & instruction librarians, and oversees the LIS liaison program.
+The Discovery & Access Services (DAS) area of the library is responsible for acquiring materials that are added to library collections, for making them available through MIDCAT and Summon, prepares them for the shelves, maintains and updates the MIDCAT database, and preserves library materials.
+DAS is also the home of borrowing, Inter-Library loan, reserves, and library systems.

 The formal responsibilities of RCS are to:

 - Evaluate and build our collections, and endeavor to ensure their continuing relevance

 - Locate and secure desired resources

 - Prepare, monitor, and preserve our collections and access tools Make available our collections and technical expertise world-wide

 - We understand the needs of faculty, students, and staff and promote change to better meet those needs.